 Before you start taking Simcor, tell your doctor if you are already using any of these other medicines:

-To make sure you can safely take Simcor at any dose, tell your doctor if you have any of these other conditions:
+To make sure Simcor is safe for you, tell your doctor if you have:

 history of liver or kidney disease;

 a thyroid disorder;

 if you drink more than 2 alcoholic beverages daily; or